-6 Top Tips: Choose a Zipper Color For Sewing Projects
+How to Choose the Best Zipper Color For Your Projects

 Lazies, Join me as I share some of my top tips for choosing zippers for my projects.
 Our little Banana Bag LGD143 looks great dressed in all sorts of yummy fabrics.
 Let’s explore my strategies for choosing a zipper color for each of these Banana Bag projects, then use these top tips on your next zippered project.

 Pin this image to save this idea to you Pinterest boards.

 Zippers are part of the ‘fabric’ of your sewing projects and are more than just a functional closure.
 Zippers are exposed, bringing a color and visual texture to your sewing projects.
 Here are my top tips and strategies for selecting a zipper color for sewing projects.

 1. Accent Color and Anchor